About This Study Hub

 Why This Exists

-Relevant content lives across architect.salesforce.com, Salesforce Ben, Apex Hours, Bob Buzzard’s blog, Cloud Sundial, random LinkedIn articles, Reddit threads, and dozens more sources.
-You spend more time hunting for content than actually studying it.
+The preparation materials are scattered everywhere.
+Relevant content lives across architect.salesforce.com, Salesforce Ben, Apex Hours, Bob Buzzard’s blog, Cloud Sundial, LinkedIn articles, Reddit, and dozens more sources.
+More time goes to hunting for content than studying it.

-Most of what you find gives you the “what” but never the “why” or “when.”
+Most of what exists gives the “what” but never the “why” or “when.”
 Knowing that sharing rules exist is not enough.
-You need to know when to use them versus team-based sharing versus programmatic sharing versus territory management — and what trade-offs come with each choice.
+The question is when to use them versus team-based sharing versus programmatic sharing versus territory management, and what trade-offs come with each choice.

 The CTA exam is fundamentally about diagrams and architectural thinking, yet almost no preparation resource teaches concepts visually.
-You are expected to produce system landscapes, data flow diagrams, and integration maps under time pressure, but you study from walls of text.
+Candidates are expected to produce system landscapes, data flow diagrams, and integration maps under time pressure, but study from walls of text.

 Practice scenarios exist, but they are buried across Trailhead, YouTube recordings, community blog posts, and PDF downloads.
 Finding them all takes days.
 Comparing different approaches to the same scenario is nearly impossible.